okuramasafumi/alba/README.md

 ### Filtering attributes

+Filtering attributes can be done in two ways - with `attributes` and `select`.
+They have different semantics and usage.

+`select` is a new and more intuitive API, so generally it's recommended to use `select`.

+#### Filtering attributes with `attributes`

 You can filter out certain attributes by overriding `attributes` instance method.
 This is useful when you want to customize existing resource with inheritance.

 You can access raw attributes via `super` call.
 It returns a Hash whose keys are the name of the attribute and whose values are the body.
 Usually you need only keys to filter out, like below.